Carolina crushes Saint Peter's, will meet Duke in Final Four

 Then again, these are the Tar Heels.
 They’ve been playing as well as anyone for more than a month.

-When they put a 94-81 beatdown on Duke at Cameron Indoor Stadium on March 5, it cast a cloud over what was supposed to be a celebration of Coach K’s final home game.
+When they won at Duke on March 5, it threw a wet towel over what was supposed to be a celebration of Coach K’s final home game.
 On Sunday, they wrecked another of those so-called “perfect” story lines.

 But this is more than a consolation prize for college hoops: Next, UNC and Duke meet for the 258th time — and never with the stakes so high.